This is the privacy notice of Noakes Accounting Limited. In this document, “we”, “our”, or “us” refers to Noakes Accounting Limited.

 Data storage and security

 Once client personal information has been received by us, all electronic client data is stored on our computer systems within our office, which are secured by password.
 We take all reasonable measures to keep them secure and prevent unauthorised access to them.
-We also backup all data on a regular basis to physical back-up devices which are stored in a safe on the business premises.

 We maintain and store paper based client data within our office.
 Key paper documents are kept safe and secure in our office.

 We will share information with third parties where we are required by law, or where we have another legitimate interest in doing so.